JonKoser/sidekick-sensor-exampletypescript/readme.md

-# Sidekick Harvester Example Node
+# Sidekick Sensor Example Node

-The is a very simple harvester to use as a starting point.
-This harvester simply emits a text event every 3 seconds containing a timestamp.
+The is a very simple sensor to use as a starting point.
+This sensor simply emits a text event every 3 seconds containing a timestamp.

 ## Developers